The impact of social media on businesses, both positive and negative, is immense.

-- Brand advocacy – Loyal social media followers are high potential brand advocates.
-They’re very likely to talk about your brand positively, even without persuasion.
+- Brand advocacy –Loyal social media followers are high potential brand advocates.
+They’re very likely to talk positively about your brand, even without persuasion.

-Developing brand loyalty ensures long term engagement over social media.
-Research shows, 66% of users between the ages of 18 and 24 years old are more loyal to the brands they follow on social media.
+Developing brand loyalty ensures long term engagement on social media.
+Research shows, 66% of users between the ages of 18 and 24 are more loyal to the brands they follow on social media.

 - You should create a smart social media strategy that comprises a cohesive plan to keep up with your competition.